Typer Companion

 def validate_project(project_id: str) -> str:

-if not project_id.startswith("hyperdrift-"):
+if not project_id.startswith("acme-"):

-raise ValueError("Project IDs must start with 'hyperdrift-'")
+raise ValueError("project_id must start with acme-")

 return project_id

-def enable_google_apis(project_id: str) -> None:
+def call_upstream(project_id: str) -> None:

 @app.command()